 Human Rights Act and First Nations People On-Reserve

 The Canadian Human Rights Act prohibits discrimination in employment and services within federal jurisdiction.
 However, until recently, the Act did not apply to decisions or actions taken by First Nations.
-On June 19, 2008 AANDC announced that new legislation to end this exception had been approved.
+On June 19, 2008 AANDC (now INAC) announced that new legislation to end this exception had been approved.
 Bill C-21 ensures that First Nations people living on reserves have full access to and protection under the Canadian Human Rights Act.

 What Information is Available?